 Homelessness is a major contributing factor to mental health, for the worse.
-More than one-quarter of the homeless population suffers from a severe mental illness, and, according to the National Coalition for the Homeless, mental illness was considered to be one of the top three causes of homelessness by a chunk of cities.
+More than one-quarter of the homeless population suffers from a severe mental illness, and, according to the National Coalition for the Homeless, mental illness is considered to be one of the top three causes of homelessness in a chunk of cities.
 All require treatment, but few receive it.
 The origins of Austin’s rise in homelessness are many.
 Experts blame it on a bevy of problematic policies, such as the apparent lack of funding for helping those living on the streets.

 Another factor heavily influencing the number of people suffering from mental health problems in Austin is the fairly high rate of divorce.
 According to the Census Bureau, Texas marriages are more likely to end in divorce than the average American couple partly because Texans tend to marry younger and more prolifically.

 Spousal separations are notorious for fostering mental health issues not just for the two involved, but possibly their children as well.
 For many, divorce induces massive amounts of stress, sometimes said to be unbearable.
 This coupled with comorbid symptoms like having a challenging time falling asleep and physical problems have a high likelihood of negatively impacting both spouse’s mental health.
 For those feeling the emotional tax of divorce, therapy is strongly recommended.
 If you suspect a loved one, like a child, is suffering from the stress of the situation, strongly consider seeking the help of a mental health professional for them, too.

 Of course, the best remedy to divorce and its subsequent health-related troubles is avoidance.
 Couples who feel their relationship is in jeopardy should strongly recognize the importance of regularly attending couple’s counseling before the final decision of permanent separation, to prevent it and encourage reconciliation.

 The Trouble of Finding a Suitable Therapist in Austin, Texas